Oldest human footprints in North America found in New Mexico

-The footprints were found in a dry lake bed in White Sands National Park, first spotted in 2009 by a park manager.
-Scientists at the U.S. Geological Survey recently analyzed seeds stuck in the footprints to determine their approximate age, ranging from around 22,800 and 21,130 years ago,
+The first footprints were found in a dry lake bed in White Sands National Park in 2009.
+Scientists at the U.S. Geological Survey recently analyzed seeds stuck in the footprints to determine their approximate age, ranging from around 22,800 and 21,130 years ago.

+The findings may shed light on a mystery that has long intrigued scientists: When did people first arrive in the Americas, after dispersing from Africa and Asia?

 Most scientists believe ancient migration came by way of a now-submerged land bridge that connected Asia to Alaska.
 Based on various evidence — including stone tools, fossil bones and genetic analysis — other researchers have offered a range of possible dates for human arrival in the Americas, from 13,000 to 26,000 years ago or more.

 The current study provides a more solid baseline for when humans definitely were in North America, although they could have arrived even earlier, the authors say.
-Fossil footprints are more indisputable and direct evidence than “cultural artifacts, modified bones, or other more conventional fossils,” they wrote.
+Fossil footprints are more indisputable and direct evidence than “cultural artifacts, modified bones, or other more conventional fossils,” they wrote in the journal Science, which published the study Thursday.

 “What we present here is evidence of a firm time and location,” they said.